patrickpr/trapdirector/docs/20-receiver-logic.md

 2) Gets all rules which match ( sourceIP / trapoid )

 Evaluate all rules one by one.
-If a rule is empty, it will always be true. i.e. the "on match" action will by executed.
+If a rule is empty, it will always be true. i.e. the "on match" action will be executed.

 If the action is other than 'do nothing' or 'ignore', then it sends a passive service check, either via: